DamianStanger/node-service-host/readme.md

 }
 ```

-When configuring the service host needs to be given a handler, this handler needs to be a function that takes as arguments
+When configuring, the service host needs to be given a handler, this handler needs to be a function that takes as arguments
-the message, and a collection of callbacks that give control to the handler on whta to do with the message once all is done.
+a message, and a collection of callbacks that give control to the handler on what to do with the message once all is done.
 success (delete the message), retry (do nothing with the message), or fail (treat the message to an error).

+These callbacks are all relative to a source.
+For example an aws sqs source will need to delete messages from the sqs queue
+and an azure source would need to delete messages from azure.
+The source knows how to deal with messages from that source.

 ## Config
 export LOGGER_LEVEL=info   # [silent] fatal error warn info debug trace